lmguzman/dissertation/README.md

-# dissertation
-Contents of my PhD dissertation
+## PhD dissertation -- Matthew Pennell

+This repo contains the Tex, Bib, and Sty files for my PhD dissertation (University of Idaho, March 2015).

+This dissertation contains five chapters and an introduction.
+All of these are published or submitted elsewhere (see chapter titles for references).